yggdrasil-network/yggdrasil-network.github.io/configurationref.md

 ### `AllowedPublicKeys`

-A list of public keys that will be allowed to connect to this node.
+A list of public keys from which your node will allow incoming peering connections.

-If no public keys are specified in this section then all nodes will be able to connect based on the `Listen` and/or `MulticastInterfaces` configuration.
-If public keys are specified, whitelisting is enabled and only nodes with those public keys will be able to connect.
+If public keys are specified, whitelisting is enabled and only nodes with those public keys will be able to peer.
+If no public keys are specified in this section then peering connections will be allowed as per the `Listen` and/or `MulticastInterfaces` configuration.

+**NOTE:** This option does not control who can send you traffic over the Yggdrasil Network.
+For that you need an IPv6 firewall.

 ### `IfName`